|Nutritional Guidelines (per serving)|

 |Dietary Fiber 20g||71%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Hummus sometimes gets a bad rap for its high-fat content, which comes from the tahini in the spread.
-Made of ground sunflower seeds and oil, tahini does lend a smooth texture and rich flavor to the chickpea mash.
-This easy hummus recipe replaces most of the traditional tahini with yogurt, making it a good lower-fat alternative without a big loss of flavor.
+Hummus can get a bad rap for its high fat content, most of which comes from the tahini in the spread.
+Made of ground sesame seeds and oil, tahini lends a smooth texture and signature nutty flavor to the chickpea mash.
+This easy hummus recipe replaces most of the traditional tahini with yogurt, making it a good lower-fat alternative.

-You can serve hummus as a dip for vegetables or pita chips, spread it on a sandwich in place of the usual mustard or mayonnaise, or use it to dress a salad or a bowl of pasta.
-Once you master the basic recipe, it's easy to customize your hummus by substituting different beans for the chickpeas or adding different flavors and textures with mix-ins such as sundried tomatoes, olives, fresh herbs and even bacon crumbles.
+You can serve hummus as a dip for vegetables or pita chips, spread it on a sandwich as a protein-boosted condiment, or use it to dress a salad or a bowl of pasta.
+Once you master the basic recipe, it's easy to customize your hummus by substituting different beans for the chickpeas, or adding different flavors and textures with chopped sun-dried tomatoes, olives, and fresh herbs.

-To thin the hummus if necessary, add a little bit of the liquid from the chickpeas, about a teaspoon at a time.
+To thin the hummus (if desired), add a little of the chickpea liquid about a teaspoon at a time.
 You can also mix in warm water or olive oil to loosen the spread even more.